Systems mapping

 7. Gaps: These could be any gaps that stakeholders have identified but do not know where to fit in.

-Service Clustering and defining boundary:
+Service Clustering and defining boundaries

 Some examples of clustering include:

-a) Group services that are offered at different levels such as primary care, secondary care and third sector providers
+a) Group services that are offered at different levels such as primary care, secondary care and third sector providers.

-b) Identify key stakeholders operating within these service clusters and their roles within the system: Make sure to Identify any missing stakeholders and service providers
+b) Identify key stakeholders operating within these service clusters and their roles within the system: Make sure to Identify any missing stakeholders and service providers.

 Clustering service parts and components can act as fundamental building blocks of the system.
 They can be represented as nodes or shapes in the map and include things like organisations, individuals, processes, or physical objects.
 In our map these were the service providers and stakeholders.
 To help recognise them easily, we have used shapes, colours and labels to differentiate clusters from one another.
 By doing that we created subsystems within the larger system.

-Drawing connections:
+Drawing connections

-Highlight the map focus:
+Highlight the map focus

 There may be different things you want to highlight in the service map.
 For instance: